elastic/kibana/x-pack/plugins/security_solution/server/lib/entity_analytics/entity_store/README.md

-# Entity Store Transforms & Kibana Task Implemenetation Prototype
+# Entity Store Transforms & Kibana Task Implementation Prototype

 > Note this code is designed to be thrown away is is by no means production ready!